 These clients commented that they had tried a cheaper type but were disappointed when it unexpectedly derailed.

 Another idea is taking cats for a walk on a leash, if they enjoy it.
 Some cats love the outing.
 For others, territorial instincts and/or reluctance to be leashed make it an unpleasant experience.

 For example, Ollie, Axel and Baxter don’t enjoy leash walks, but love an outing in a pram.
 You can see them with their mate Mimi below.

 Here it very much depends on the cat.
 Andrew’s cat was socialised with a dog from a young age and now loves to rumble with Loki at least 30 minutes a day. it’s probably his main form of exercise.

 Older cats may not be able to cope with a dog without anxiety.
 Most cats prefer the company of another cat if they don’t have to compete for space, food or attention.
 However it very much depends on their personalities.
 Usually a cat-friendly house can accomodate two cats without any conflict.

 There’s nothing like one-on-one time to make your cat happy.
-Buy a cat leash & harness set and take your cat out for strolls or just allow time for your lap to be available and motionless.
+It can be active play or just allowing time for your lap to be available and motionless.
 It’s good for us to stop every now and then too.